AmeeSankhesara/AirlineAndroidAppWithUnitTests/README.md

 # Unit Test Code Coverage

+Unit test location - AirlineAndroidApp/app/src/test/

 ![Code coverage](https://github.com/AmeeSankhesara/AirlineAndroidAppWithUnitTests/blob/master/Coverage.png)

-Note : I have written some integration testing as well in android test which can be find in this folder AirlineAndroidApp⁩/app⁩/src⁩/⁨androidTest⁩
+Note : I have written some integration testing as well in android test which can be find in this folder AirlineAndroidApp⁩/app⁩/src⁩/⁨androidTest⁩/